thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 FAQ
 ===
-**What should I know if I want to contribute?** The code is as PEP8 compliant as possible, no docstrings are missing.
+**What should I know if I want to contribute?** The code is as PEP compliant as possible, no docstrings are missing.
 Type hinting is planned but not done.
 PRs and issues are extremely welcome, I can be very reactive so don't hesitate to suggest features etc.

 **Where does the idea come from?** From Gwern's [media resorted](https://www.gwern.net/Resorter).